Logo-stateuniv

 A challenging and energetic university, Vanderbilt continues to seek students who hope to engage in four years of both academic and social learning.
 These students will play a vital role not only in contributing to Vanderbilt intellectually and socially, but also in shaping the direction of the university.

-Under the umbrella of Vanderbilt University lie four undergraduate schools: College of Arts and Science, Peabody College of Education and Human Development, School of Engineering, and Blair School of Music.
-With its four undergraduate schools and distinguished graduate programs in arts and sciences, law, medicine, business, divinity, nursing, and education, Vanderbilt is uniquely suited to provide its students with lavish opportunity to explore and research many fields of study.
-Every undergraduate at Vanderbilt has access to the courses and resources of the entire university.
-At least one-third of Vanderbilt students have multiple majors across schools, and many create their own interdisciplinary programs.
+Under the University umbrella lie four undergraduate schools: College of Arts and Science, Peabody College of Education and Human Development, School of Engineering, and Blair School of Music.
+With its four undergraduate schools and distinguished graduate programs in arts and sciences, law, medicine, business, divinity, nursing, and education, this school is uniquely suited to provide its students with lavish opportunity to explore and research many fields of study.
+Every undergraduate has access to the courses and resources of the entire university.
+At least one-third of students have multiple majors across schools, and many create their own interdisciplinary programs.

 College of Arts and Science